YZF-R7 vs YZF-R6 Acceleration and Top Speed

-The Yamaha R7 on the other hand despite having longer gearing requires more gear changes to hit 0-100mph in 7.88 seconds but needs three gear changes and fourth gear.
+The Yamaha R7 on the other hand, despite having longer gearing requires more gear changes to hit 0-100mph which it does in 7.88 seconds but needs three gear changes.

-The R7 is pretty much done after 130 mph but with a good tuck and some good conditions you’ll see 139 mph top speed which is not hanging about for an entry level sport bike.
+The R7 is pretty much done after 130 mph but with a good tuck and some good conditions, you’ll see 139 mph top speed which is not hanging about for an entry-level sports bike.

 Pretty much though the R7 works best under 110 mph but will happily pull to an indicated 120-125 mph with the remainder on offer only coming to the most committed.

 The R6 is easily faster and especially so above 100 mph.
-But at legal speed despite being 40 horsepower down the R7 really does punch above its weight can spank the R6 if its sleeping or gear for gear.
+But at legal speed despite being 40 horsepower down the R7 really does punch above its weight and can spank the R6 if it’s sleeping or gear for gear.

 |Speed||Yamaha YZF-R7||Yamaha YZF-R6|